cibernox/cibernox.github.io/source/_posts/2016-01-24-ember-closure-actions-in-depth.markdown

 Closure actions just being functions bound to a given scope means that they can just be passed as simple values from the root to the leaves.
-Then, the last component in the chain can invoke that action with via `this.attrs.functionName()` and it will be executed with the provided arguments in the correct scope, releasing intermediate nodes of the chain of the burden of capture-and-rethrow actions by its name.
+Then, the last component in the chain can invoke that action with via `this.attrs.functionName()` and it will be executed with the provided arguments in the correct scope, releasing intermediate nodes in the chain of the burden of capture-and-rethrow actions by its name.

 #### **Closure actions as event handlers**